ibm-cloud-docs/get-support/faq.md

 From the {{site.data.keyword.cloud_notm}} console menu bar, click the **Help** icon ![Help icon](../icons/help.svg "Help") > **Support center**.
 The options that are available to you depend on your support plan.
 For more information, see [Getting support](/docs/get-support?topic=get-support-support-plans).

 To contact support, you can use the following methods:
-* If you have a valid Pay-As-You-Go or Subscription account, you can click **Chat with IBM** to connect with a support engineer.
+* If you have an Advanced or Premium plan, you can click **Chat with IBM** to connect with a support engineer.
-* Pay-as-you-go or subscription accounts can also contact support by phone and can find the number in the [Support Center](/unifiedsupport/supportcenter){: external}.
+* Advanced or Premium plans can also contact support by phone at the phone number listed in the [Support Center](/unifiedsupport/supportcenter){: external}.
+* If you have a Basic plan, you can open a case to contact support.
 * Lite and Trial account support is limited to non-technical support issues that are related to account access and billing.
-Users with Lite or Trial accounts can view the [{{site.data.keyword.Bluemix_notm}} documentation](/docs/get-support?topic=get-support-using-avatar), Chat with Watson, and use [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.
+Users with Lite or Trial accounts can view the [{{site.data.keyword.Bluemix_notm}} documentation](/docs/get-support?topic=get-support-using-avatar), chat with the Virtual Cloud Assistant, use the [IBM Cloud Community](https://community.ibm.com/community/user/publiccloud/home), and use [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.

 ## How do I escalate support cases?